Ayushburman/I-Think/Response/HEALTH/Protein/Protein.md

 .
 Pumpkin seeds provide 12 grams per cup and contain zinc, which may improve prostate health and insulin regulation Chicken Breast: A cost-effective muscle-building staple that provides 32 grams of protein per 100 grams and is rich in selenium
 Quinoa: A "power seed" and complete protein containing all nine essential amino acids, providing 5 grams per 100 grams cooked
+Potatoes: A single russet potato contains 8 grams of protein, which is more than many realize, along with significant potassium